skankure/COMPSCI-320-Mobile-App-Project/README.md

 - Jianyi Huang

 ##Background Information:
 This repository represents the code for the semester long project for the course CS 320 Software Engineering at Umass Amherst.
-> In this course, students learn and gain practical experience with software engineering principles and techniques.
+> "In this course, students learn and gain practical experience with software engineering principles and techniques.
 The practical experience centers on a semester-long team project in which a software development project is carried through all the stages of the software life cycle.
 Topics in this course include requirements analysis, specification, design, abstraction, programming style, testing, maintenance, communication, teamwork, and software project management.
-Particular emphasis is placed on communication and negotiation skills and on designing and developing maintainable software.
+Particular emphasis is placed on communication and negotiation skills and on designing and developing maintainable software".

 ##Product Overview:
 Our software engineering project was to create a system that would allow a health inspector to conduct and perform health inspections